96boards/website/_product/mezzanine/3dtof/README.md

     link: https://github.com/96boards/documentation/raw/master/mezzanine/3dtof/files/3dtof-brief.pdf
   - title: Wiki
     link: https://wiki.analog.com/resources/eval/user-guides/ad-96tof1-ebz
-product: true
-archived: false
 ---

-# Analog Devices 3D Time Of Flight Mezzanine Stack
+## Analog Devices 3D Time Of Flight Mezzanine Stack

 3D Time of Flight (ToF) creates a depth mapping of objects within the field of view and is a key solution used for developing digital vision for many applications.
 The development platform comes with everything a user needs to start working immediately on 3DToF applications, enabling the development of high value features and functions that create product differentiation.

 ## Applications

 - **INDUSTRIAL**
  - Automated vehicles
  - Safe zone operation